-Grilled Vegetable Tuna Salad Recipe is made with sustainable albacore, char-grilled veggies, and Israeli couscous.
+A healthy and mayo-free Grilled Vegetable Tuna Salad Recipe made with sustainable albacore, char-grilled veggies, and Israeli couscous.
 All tossed together in a homemade lemon and fresh herb champagne vinaigrette.
-Healthy and mayo-free, it’s your new go-to salad all spring and summer long!

 Now that I'm older, I still like my tuna pasta salad, but with less pasta, more (grilled) veggies, and a tasty lemon herb dressing instead of mayo.